These Americans are devoted to the old Latin Mass. They are also at odds with Pope Francis.

 “I probably did,” Kwasniewski recalled.

-Kwasniewski had written, in that day alone, that Francis’s decision was a “complete mess.”
-He said there was not a single bright side to what had happened.
+Kwasniewski wrote that there was not a single bright side to what had happened.
 He noted that Benedict XVI, 14 years earlier, had tried to broker a “fragile peace” by granting greater freedom for the Latin Mass — and then Francis had in turn revoked it, essentially erasing the work of his predecessor.
 He said the pontiff’s move was “inherently anti-Catholic,” and that Francis was trampling on the members of the church.

 He called on the “guardians of tradition” to stand up and carry on.

-Note: An earlier version of this story misidentified a seminarian as an altar boy in a caption.
-It also misattributed two quotes to Kwasniewski, when they were instead from an article he had shared, with endorsement.
-The caption has been corrected and the two quotes removed.